 As soon as possible following any IFSP meeting, the service coordinator should send a full copy of the IFSP (with all referenced reports attached) to the parent and copies to anyone else the parent has listed on a signed release (Form 3-3).

-Every IFSP must be signed by the parent and a licensed practitioner on the child’s team.
+Every IFSP must be signed by a parent and a licensed practitioner on the child’s team.
 The service coordinator should ensure uninterrupted implementation of an IFSP, with any variance from the IFSP documented in the record.
 A signed release (Form 3-3) from the parent is necessary when sending the IFSP to the child’s primary health care provider.

 Each early intervention service is provided as soon as possible after the parent provides consent for that service and the IFSP has been signed by the licensed practitioner.
 Part C of IDEA requires that eligible children and their families receive timely services.
-Connecticut has defined “timely” as within 45 days of the parent(s)’ signature(s) on the IFSP. (see Services Procedure for the definition of Timely Services).
+Connecticut has defined “timely” as within 45 days of the parent(s)’ signature(s) on the IFSP. (see Supports and Services Procedure for the definition of Timely Services).
 Programs cannot provide or arrange for a service for which the parent has not given consent or for which consent has been withdrawn in writing.

-The reason for ANY variances from the IFSP must be clearly documented in the visit note.
+The reason(s) for ANY variances from the IFSP must be clearly documented in the visit note.

 Types of Service